Slab Leak Repair in Jacksonville, FL

 How Can You Tell if You Have a Slab Leak?

 In many cases, homeowners know that something is wrong when a slab leak occurs, but they don't know what signs to look for.
 If you are constantly hearing the sound of running water when all of the faucets are turned off, notice wet flooring, smell mildew coming from your carpets, or have seen a large spike in your monthly water bill, you may have a slab leak.Schedule Your Service Today

-Slab leaks are a common problem in Jacksonville.
+Slab leaks are a common problem in Florida.
 In older homes, the problem is usually due to faulty cast iron piping.
 Any home built before 1960 had cast iron piping, and underground service lines can corrode over time, leading to problems with slab leaks.
 Copper pipes are also prone to this problem.